mrthreeplates/TRS-80_floppy_remapper/README.md

 to take apart the computer, swap cables or replace your internal vintage floppy drives.

-When booting from a [M3SE](http://bartlettlabs.com/M3SE/) or [FreHD](http://www.vecoven.com/trs80/trs80.html), the remapper can be used to conveniently remap the two internal drives (e.g. to access an emulator, or other external drive).
+When booting from a [M3SE](http://bartlettlabs.com/M3SE/) or [FreHD](http://www.vecoven.com/trs80/trs80.html), the remapper can be used to conveniently remap the two internal drives (as the remaining drives are Hard Disks).

-Eight different floppy drive mappings are supported, allowing booting from any drive (0, 1, 2, or 3) with a choice of two maps for each boot drive.
-This map be as simple as swapping drives 0 and 1 (useful if they are different types).
+Eight different floppy drive mappings are supported, allowing booting from any drive (0-3) with a choice of two maps for each boot drive.
+This map can be as simple as swapping drives 0 and 1 (useful perhaps if they are different types).

 As a bonus, this board adds support for two external floppy drives on Model 4P computers (which previously only supported two internal drives).
 Inspiration for